MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/mrtcore/localize-strings.md

 ms.localizationpriority: medium
 ---

-# Localize strings in your UI and app package manifest
+# Localize strings in your UI and the app package manifest

 For more info about the value proposition of localizing your Windows App SDK app, see [Globalization and localization](/windows/apps/design/globalizing/globalizing-portal).